-The adviser may request the inclusion of a voting member who is not employed by the University of Illinois at Urbana-Champaign by e-mailing the Graduate Coordinator with a justification and curriculum vitae for the individual.
+The adviser may request the inclusion of a voting member who is not employed by the University of Illinois at Urbana-Champaign by submitting a letter of justification and curriculum vitae (≤6 months) for the individual to NRES Student Services with the committee signed Research Proposal and Plan of Study.
+Please address the letter of justification to the Director of Graduate Studies.